Lisa Vollrath is a prolific mixed-media artist whose work includes altered books, art journals, collages, gluebooks, and paper crafts.

 Pine Cone Crafts

-A few easy ways to use pine cones you've collected:
+A few easy ways to use the pine cones you've collected:

 - Spray them with spray paint.